The OB/GYN specialists at the Women's Center for Health are trained and perform the following da Vinci procedures:

 Gynecologic surgery is often performed using either traditional open surgery or minimally invasive surgery.

-With gynecologic surgery, the incision can be horizontal or vertical.
-Many women are familiar with the horizontal incision (also called a "bikini" incision) since it is commonly used for a C-section.
+An open surgery incision can be horizontal or vertical.
+Many women are familiar with the horizontal incision (also called a “bikini” incision) since it is commonly used for a C-section.

 Minimally Invasive Surgery